This page belongs to: STEM Equity Monitor

 About the data

-The department commissioned The Australian Bureau of Statistics to undertake this longitudinal study.
+The department commissioned the Australian Bureau of Statistics to carry out this longitudinal study.

-To do this, the ABS analysed the Multi-Agency Data Integration Project (MADIP) Modular Product (2011–2016).
-This is a linked dataset providing anonymised and aggregated analysis of:
+To do this, the ABS analysed the Person Level Integrated Data Asset (PLIDA, formerly Multi-Agency Data Integration Project or MADIP) from 2011 to 2016.
+This is a linked dataset giving anonymised and aggregated analysis of:

 • 2011 higher education data